-The elephant sanctuary strongly believes that education is the most important aspect of our work in Thailand, and an effective educational programme is fundamental in order to change people’s attitudes towards animals and ultimately put an end to abusive practices involving animals and the exploitation of wild animals for the tourist industry.
+The elephant sanctuaries strongly believe that education is the most important aspect of the work in Thailand.
+An effective educational programme is fundamental in order to change people’s attitudes towards animals and ultimately put an end to abusive practices involving animals and the exploitation of wild animals for the tourist industry.

-There is a large on-site education centre at the sanctuary, which aims to educate local people, international visitors and, most importantly, local children about the need to end animal abuse and conserve Thailand’s remaining wildlife.
+There is a large on-site education centre at the one of the sanctuaries.
+It's aims are to educate local people, international visitors and, most importantly, local children about the need to end animal abuse and conserve Thailand’s remaining wildlife.
 This contains detailed information about animal exploitation, animal welfare issues, the wildlife trade and the need for conservation.
 There are also a number of educational boards around the centre detailing species information and the individual animals’ stories.

 Volunteers learn about the handling of elephants, their life in the wild and captivity, their necessary care and the problems they face both in captivity and the wild.

-The wildlife centre regularly visit schools and teach the children about animal welfare and conservation, and run educational programmes at the centre, explaining why the animals are here and why wild animals should not be kept as pets.
+The wildlife centre regularly visit schools and teach the children about animal welfare and conservation. they also run educational programmes at the centre, explaining why the animals are here and why wild animals should not be kept as pets.
 The project have also run camps for children in Kaeng Krachan National Park to teach children about the rainforest and Thailand’s wildlife.

 The wildlife centre wish to expand their campaign against the exploitation of wild animals in the name of “entertainment”, for example performing animals, and to actively educate tourists about the cruelty involved in training elephants to perform in animal shows.